 In 2016 Arias SLP achieved a notable win in a €63 million arbitration between one of Spain’s leading energy groups and the main Spanish carrier of natural gas.
 Around the same time, the firm struck a favourable settlement for a subsidiary of a leading Spanish energy and construction group, leading to the withdrawal of the other party’s counterclaims.

-The firm helped Maire Tecnimont obtain a favourable settlement in a billion-dollar ICC dispute over the construction of a power plant in Chile in 2015.
-The client received a US$140 million pay-out from Endesa Chile, which had brought the case.
+In 2015, the firm helped Maire Tecnimont obtain a favourable settlement in a billion-dollar ICC dispute over the construction of a power plant in Chile.
+The client received a US$140 million pay-out from Endesa Chile, which had brought the case in 2012.